viznu47/YouTube_downloader/README.md

 Note:
 1. Be sure to install the pytube library before cloning.
-2. The downloaded file will be visible only in the same directory as the file
+2. The audio/video is in .mp4 format only and downloaded in the same directory as app.py

 Sample download: